Fast quantum integer multiplication with zero ancillas: Space-time trade-offs

 As discussed earlier, the base case of both \textsf{PhaseProduct} and \textsf{PhaseTripleProduct} can be implemented via $\sim n_\mathrm{base}^2$ $CR_\phi$ gates.
 A naive use of the phase gradient state to implement these $\sim n_\mathrm{base}^2$ $CR_\phi$ gates yields a total cost of $\sim n_\mathrm{base}^2 \log( 1/\eta)$ Toffoli gates.
 Instead, by again applying the semi-digital optimization introduced above, one can convert the $\sim n_\mathrm{base}^2$ $CR_\phi$ gates to $\sim n_\mathrm{base}^2$ Toffoli gates and $\sim n_\mathrm{base}$ $R_\phi$ gates.
 Putting everything together, this technique implements the required rotations in \textsf{PhaseProduct} and \textsf{PhaseTripleProduct} using a total of only $ \sim (n_\mathrm{base}^2 + n_\mathrm{base} \log(1/\eta))$ Toffoli gates (plus some Clifford gates).
 Since one expects $\log_2 (1/\eta) < n_\mathrm{base}$, this represents a considerable improvement in the overall cost.

 \textbf{Circuit depth---}The recursive tree structure of our algorithms lends itself well to parallelization, as multiple branches of the tree can be performed simultaneously (Fig.~\ref{fig:circuit}).
-Since each register is divided into $k$ parts, ostensibly it is possible to perform $k$ recursive calls in parallel without the need for ancillas.
-The challenge is that the $k$ linear combinations $(A \mathbf{x})_\ell$ must be simultaneously computed in-place.
-We do not know of any generic way to compute many specific linear combinations reversibly and in-place like this; instead we have designed sequences of operations by hand that are optimal or nearly optimal, which we record in Appendix~\ref{app:parallel-sequences}.
-By parallelizing in this way (and using sub-linear-depth circuits for the additions~\cite{draper_logarithmic-depth_2006}), \textsf{PhaseProduct} can be implemented in depth $\mathcal{O}(n^{\log_k 2})$ and \textsf{PhaseTripleProduct} in $\mathcal{O}(n^{\log_k 3})$.
-These scalings are sublinear for $k>2$ and $k>3$ respectively.
-This sublinear-depth construction uses $\mathcal{O}(n)$ ancilla qubits because the sublinear depth \textit{additions} require $\mathcal{O}(n)$ ancillas.
-We also note that although the \textsf{PhaseProduct} and \textsf{PhaseTripleProduct} can be implemented in sublinear depth, surprisingly, for the full multiplication circuit we seem to be limited by the depth of the quantum Fourier transforms; indeed, as far as we are aware, achieving a sub-linear depth QFT requires a super-linear number of ancilla qubits.
+Since each input register is divided into $k$ parts, it is possible to perform $k$ recursive calls in parallel by storing a different linear combination in each part.
+By parallelizing in this way, \textsf{PhaseProduct} can be implemented in depth $\mathcal{O}(n^{\log_k 2})$ and \textsf{PhaseTripleProduct} in $\mathcal{O}(n^{\log_k 3})$.
+These scalings are sublinear for $k>2$ and $k>3$ respectively, and asymptotically the exponents can be made arbitrarily close to zero by increasing $k$.

+Achieving sublinear depth for \textsf{PhaseProduct} and \textsf{PhaseTripleProduct} does seem to require a small (sublinear) number of ancilla qubits, as sublinear depth addition (which is needed to compute the linear combinations $(A\bm{x})_\ell$) seems to require ancillas~\cite{takahashi_fast_2008}.\footnote{It is also not immediately clear how to parallelize the dirty qubit techniques of Appendix~\ref{app:overflow-phase} into sublinear depth.} However, surprisingly, the space bottleneck for sublinear-depth multiplication seems not to to be the phase rotation algorithms, but rather the quantum Fourier transforms on the output register.
+Indeed, to our knowledge the most space-efficient sublinear-depth (approximate) quantum Fourier transform requires $\mathcal{O}(n \log n)$ ancillas~\cite{cleve_fast_2000}.
+With this in mind, we formalize our result regarding the depth of quantum multiplication in the following claim, leaving the cost of the quantum Fourier transform abstract to allow for a choice of implementation: